nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to delete all data
 2. Program ask for user's confirmation
+3. User confirms the deletion
-3. Program deletes all data<br>
+4. Program deletes all data<br>
 Use case ends

 **Extensions:**

-2a.
+3a.
 User declines the confirmation
 > Use case ends

 <br>